Erica-Iris/DM/README.md

 # DeGourou (DeDRM + libgourou)

-### Automate the process of getting decrypted book from [InternetArchive](https://archive.org/) without the need for [Adobe Digital Editions](https://www.adobe.com/in/solutions/ebook/digital-editions/download.html) and [Calibre](https://calibre-ebook.com/) with DeDRM Plugins.
+### Automate the process of getting decrypted ebook from [InternetArchive](https://archive.org/) without the need for [Adobe Digital Editions](https://www.adobe.com/in/solutions/ebook/digital-editions/download.html) and [Calibre](https://calibre-ebook.com/) with DeDRM Plugins.

 ---